kLabUM/BaeOpt/scenarios/Uncertanity/ReadMe.md

 **Combining KG and Hetroscodastic GP, we can propagate the uncertanity though the simulation engine.**

+Though we can use KG, it might be too much for the paper.
+For now, we can just use expected improvement and be ok with it.

+For the example, we shall consider a synthetic example.
+Where we have two ponds with syth flows.

 -----------

 #### Sampling rainfall distributions for quantifying uncertanity